 Would you trust your doctor when you know that medical science only had one patient with this specific disease (you) and that it was not really clear whether you are actually sick or not.
 This because only few measurements were taken from you in the past (or were badly recorded) and the doctors don’t yet know what your healthy parameters are, since the recorded parameters were only measured AFTER the alleged start of the disease.

 Would you be more relieved when you know that he consulted a bunch of his colleagues on different occasions and at every consultation between 90 to 100% agreed that his diagnosis of your illness is correct?
 What when you know that to come to that consensus, those consensus doctors lumped together this horrible disease with some other innocent diseases, therefor inflating the consensus, yet, for whatever reason, didn’t disclose this important information to you?

-Would you are uncritically willing to pony up an insane amount of money to get cured of this horrible disease it is impossible to check whether that expensive cure actually works?
+Would you uncritically willing to pony up an insane amount of money to get cured of this horrible disease when it is impossible to check whether that expensive cure actually works?

 What if you know that the symptoms are not well defined: every symptom (or the lack thereof) can be used as an indication that you contracted this horrible disease?

 Would you trust your doctor when you know that he is making one-sided claims about the illness and its cure.
 For example, he only mentions the horrible sides of the disease (ignoring important nuances) and only tell how good the cure is (ignoring the possible side-effects of the cure)?

 Would you trust your doctor when you know that he gets more attention, funds and prestige when he diagnoses that disease more often and that the media loves the doom stories he is telling?

 Would you trust your doctor when you know that he doesn’t not have a medical degree, but is the pupil of a famous politician who is earning big bucks by advocating on this disease?
 Hey, he adheres to the consensus, so he can’t be wrong…